Blupblupblup/Deep-MSVDD-PyTorch/README.md

 ### Regarding the deep AD notebooks (DeepCAE, DeepSVDD, DeepMSVDD)

-- Batch size was set to 512, substantially higher than indicated in the paper (200) because it seems to stabilize test and validation AUCs during training (cf. graphs in notebooks).
-This isn't true for some of the difficult training tasks considered in the results table below.
+- Batch size was set to 512, substantially higher than what's indicated in the paper (200) because it seems to stabilize test and validation AUCs during training (cf. graphs in notebooks).
+This isn't true for some of the difficult training tasks considered in the results tables below.
 For instance, for the experiments where normality is MNIST [0,1,2,3,4,5,6] and FashionMNIST [0,1,2,3,4,5,6], the batch size is increased to 1024 to enable a smoother AUC evolution during training.
 Furthermore, for the experiment where normality is CIFAR10 [1,9], the batch size is also increased to 1024, and the initial learning rate is set to 1e-3 instead of 1e-4 (the latter decreases during training as suggested in the DeepSVDD paper).
 - The test AUC score is based on the best validation set performance epoch, as was done in https://arxiv.org/pdf/2001.08873.pdf.